dotnet/insertions-client/docs/README.md

 For each rule, the word left of the `=` sign represents a build property.
 Build property can have the following values: `repo`, `commit`, `branch`,`buildNumber`.
 There are also two special properties named `channel` and `channelId`.
 If `channel` is used, then the regular expression on the right side of the equals sign should match with the name of any of the channels of the build.
 Similarly, `channelId` is used to select builds where any of the channel ids of a build should match the given regular expression.

 _Warnings_
-1. NO SPACES ALLOWED IN EITHER default.config OR manifest.json FILE PATHS
+1. No spaces are allowed in default.config or manifest.json file paths
-1. NO SPACES ALLOWED IN props file search directory
+1. No spaces are allowed in props file search directory
-1. The default duration & concurrency values should suffice
+1. The default duration and concurrency values should suffice
 1. When using build filters with -bf switch, special characters in the regular expression should be properly escaped.

 ### [Logging](#logging)